Independent research & protocol hub v0.8.43

 Undefined openness reads as legal uncertainty to AI pipelines and gets cleaned out; only protocolized, machine-readable permission makes content genuinely learnable.

-A four-sublayer website architecture — manifest, corpus, capability, governance — that lets AI, agents, and crawlers correctly ingest, cite, invoke, and verify a site's knowledge.
+A five-component website architecture — manifest, corpus, capability, runtime control, governance — that lets AI, agents, and crawlers correctly ingest, invoke, and verify a site's knowledge and capabilities within explicit content, action, and authority boundaries.

 Read paperAI Content Payment and the Network Democratic Economy